 Looking for More Data Here.

+In regard to the title of “Conte” granted to Sant, it appears at first that enjoyment thereof is subject to the holding of a particular property in Lombardy.
+However, upon closer reading, it transpires that this is not the case as this condition is not peremptorily laid down in the patent.
 See:- “Correspondence and Report of the Commission appointed to enquire into the claims and grievances of the Maltese Nobility”, May 1878, presented to both Houses of Parliament by Command of Her Majesty (C.-2033.)
 (See Report Paras.
-76-77; Supplemental Report Part I).
+216-217).

 The actual report says the following: